brunomaga/brunomaga.github.io/_drafts/2024-09-25-from-Diffusion-to-SORA.md

 ## Diffusion transformers

-The publication [Scalable Diffusion Models with Transformers](https://arxiv.org/abs/2212.09748) introduced diffusion transformers (DiT) as a replacement that outperformes the UNet-based diffusion in scaling and accuracy measured by [Fréchet inception distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance).
+The publication [Scalable Diffusion Models with Transformers](https://arxiv.org/abs/2212.09748) introduced diffusion transformers (DiT) as a replacement that outperforms the UNet-based diffusion in scaling and accuracy measured by [Fréchet inception distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance).
 Because the work presented is based on image diffusion, DiT is based on [Vision Transformers (ViTs)](https://arxiv.org/abs/2010.11929), that operate on patches of images (Figure 4).
 VITs also also shown to have better scaling properties and accuracy than convolutional neural networks.
 Moreover, related to ViTs scaling, it shows that (1) ViT Gflops are strongly correlated with FID, (2) DiT Gflops are critical to improving performance, and (3) larger DiT models use large compute more efficiently.

 >  We study the scaling behavior of transformers with respect to network complexity (in GFlops) vs. sample quality.
 We show that by constructing and benchmarking the DiT design space under the Latent Diffusion Models (LDMs) [48] framework, where diffusion models are trained within a VAE’s latent space, we can successfully replace the U-Net backbone with a transformer.